ON THIS PAGE: You will learn about the different types of treatments doctors use for children with astrocytoma. Use the menu to see other pages.

 Larotrectinib (Vitrakvi) is a type of targeted therapy that is not specific to a certain type of tumor but focuses on a specific genetic change called an NTRK fusion.
 This is also called a tumor-agnostic treatment.
 This type of genetic change is found in a range of tumors, including astrocytoma.
 Larotrectinib is approved as a treatment for astrocytoma that is metastatic or cannot be removed with surgery and has worsened despite other treatments.

-Talk with your child’s doctor to learn more about treatment options within a clinical trial.
+Talk with your child’s doctor to learn more about targeted treatment options within a clinical trial.
 In addition, ask about possible side effects for a specific medication and how they can be managed.

 Immunotherapy, also called biologic therapy, is designed to boost the body’s natural defenses to fight a tumor.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.